‘The Bachelor’ Nick Viall Admits To Hiding Boners And Farting On Dates

-The Bachelor Nick Viall has been a part of the ABC franchise for a while now and apparently, has gotten pretty comfortable on camera, admitting to hiding boners and farting on dates on the show.
+The Bachelor Nick Viall has been a part of the ABC franchise for a while now, and apparently, he has gotten pretty comfortable on camera, admitting to hiding boners and farting on dates on the show.

 Thanks as always Bachelor Nation. https://t.co/xJVzpRHLN5